A.B.L.E.'s Wake

 Thursday afternoon I was honored to be invited to the decommissioning ceremonies for the AirBorne Law Enforcement Unit (A.B.L.E.) at its headquarters at John Wayne Airport.
 It was a warm, cloudless day - a perfect day for such an event.

-NO DRY EYE DURING FINAL FLY-B
+NO DRY EYE DURING FINAL FLY-BY

-lights of the day was a fly-by conducted by two of the three Eagle helicopters, each of which then landed for their final time.
+Among the many highlights of the day was a fly-by conducted by two of the three Eagle helicopters, each of which then landed for their final time.
 They were then towed to the hangar and parked adjacent to the festivities.
 There were many tears visible as those two magnificent blue machines touched down for the final time and ended more than forty years of service.

 A LARGE CROWD ATTENDED